 Sew to make a pufferfish doll or stuffed toy and home decor out of a microfiber chenille mitten…. from square to sphere…. and turning a household’s cleaning glove to a kid’s loving soft toy.

-With a short elastic cord attach onto it and hang it in your car, stroller or even playpen for your kids to play with, let the pufferfish bounce and bungee jump all over the place.
-Toss it around, play “monkey catch” with it, or nap with it, it’s going to be your kid’s favorite buddy!!!
+With a short elastic cord attached to it and hang it in your car, stroller, or even playpen for your kids to play with, let the pufferfish bounce and bungee jump all over the place.
+Toss it around, play “monkey catch” with it, or nap with it.
+It’s going to be your kid’s favorite buddy!!!

-Siblings and I used to go fishing at a deserted beach during the old days of childhood.
+My siblings and I used to go fishing at a deserted beach during the old days of childhood.
 One day we caught “a lot” of pufferfish than usual.
-In fact, there weren’t a lot of pufferfish in the sea, just that, there was 1 particular hungry pufferfish kept eating our bait and angled by us repeatedly.
+In fact, there weren’t a lot of pufferfish in the sea just that, there was 1 particular hungry pufferfish that kept eating our bait and angled by us repeatedly.

-Looking at how it’s inflating was darn so cute (sorry, I don’t mean to be cruel to animals or fish), it was like blowing a balloon, with its funny facial expression, it was telling us that it was gulping its favorite air.
+Looking at how it was inflating was darn so cute (sorry, I don’t mean to be cruel to animals or fish).
+It was like blowing a balloon.
+With its funny facial expression, it was telling us that it was gulping its favorite air.
 Watching the fish getting bigger and bigger, rounder and rounder… wow, that piece of memory embedded into me so deeply that I have to make this pufferfish.
-This idea struck me immediately when I saw the chenille mitten at the store and inspired me.
+This idea struck me immediately when I saw the chenille mitten at the store, and it inspired me.

 Sew From A Microfiber Chenille Mitt